FrancescoWeik/BlackJack/README.md

 ***Manager scripts***</br>
 The manager scripts are those that handles the general logic of the game.
-- ***LevelManager***</br> The level manager handles the loading and transition between the different scenes
+- ***LevelManager***</br> The level manager handles the loading and transition between the different scenes.
+It is never destroyed between scenes.
 - ***GameManager***</br> The game manager handles the logic of the game.
 It handles the different turns (player turn and dealer turn), it handles the end of a round and how the game should respond in certain situations.
+Requires reference to the dealer hand, to the deck and to different UI elements.
+It also has a field for the PlayerNumberData ScriptableObject that is passed from the menu scene, so that it knows how many players to put in the game.
 - ***PlayerManager***</br> The player manager handles the logic of the different players.
 It creates the players and then can perform different operations on them.
+It requires a list of the possible player names, the prefab of the player and the possible players positions around the table.
 - ***CameraManager***</br> The camera manager handles the switch between the different cameras and how they should behave.
+Requires references to the different type of cameras.

 ***Card/Deck scripts***</br>
 - ***Card.cs***</br> A class holding the value, suit and mesh of the cards.